yossigi/cdn-on-demand/README.md

 The internal documentation is rather self-explanatory; still, below are some guidelines for adapting the code for your needs.

-You’ll need to get an AWS key pair and key pair(s) for your instances, and place them - or refer to them - in ec2_regions.py.
+Youâ€™ll need to get an AWS key pair and key pair(s) for your instances, and place them - or refer to them - in ec2_regions.py.
 The same file is dynamically filled to contain all instances registered to you (not necessarily active instances).
 In ec2_agent.py, you control several additional parameters, such as the maximum allowed number of active instances; you can also issue initial